gruppe-adler/grad_civs/README.md

 Attribute                | Default Value | Explanation
 -------------------------|---------------|------------------------------------------------------------------------------------------------------------------------------------------------
-initialGroupSize         | 3             | Initial group size for civilians, between 1..N .
-Value may be any valid parameter to the `random` command. maxCivsInVehicles        | 10            | Maximum number of civs in vehicles. maxCivsOnFoot            | 30            | Maximum number of civs on foot. maxCivsResidents         | 20            | Maximum number of civs that are residents, mostly doing their thing at home. spawnDistancesInVehicles | [1500,6000]   | Minimum and maximum distance to players that civilians in vehicles can spawn in. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. spawnDistancesResidents  | [500, 1000]   | Minimum and maximum distance to players that civilians living in houses spawn in.
+maxCivsInVehicles        | 10            | Maximum number of civs in vehicles. maxCivsResidents         | 20            | Maximum number of civs that are residents, mostly doing their thing at home. spawnDistancesInVehicles | [1500,6000]   | Minimum and maximum distance to players that civilians in vehicles can spawn in. spawnDistancesResidents  | [500, 1000]   | Minimum and maximum distance to players that civilians living in houses spawn in.

 ## API